V 1.7 is available

 Browser plugins have to be build/maintained and deployed separately for all browsers and the endusers need to take extra steps to activate them.
 They have inferior VoIP capabilities due to recent restrictions introduced by browser vendors which is just getting worse and worse over time.

 Flash has its own well known issues (only basic code support, requiring an RTMP SIP server side gateway which adds extra complexity and expensive media conversion) and it has also started to be banned in recent browser releases.
+NPAPI support is already removed from Chrome and planned to be removed also by Firefox, deprecating applications such as Zoiper webphone and Linphone.

 By bringing browser VoIP as close as possible to the traditional SIP standards, service providers will be able to unlock new possibilities leveraging browser based VoIP call capabilities with voice quality similar to desktop softphones and hardware IP phones, consistently across all platforms and all browsers.